Canned Answers to Stale Objections

 & Paul Roman Catholic Mission have done.

-The members have presented a question of conscience on matters of
+The members have presented formal questions of conscience to our local

-local bishop and to the authorities in Rome.
+bishop and to the authorities in Rome on matters of Catholic Faith, Morals and

 grave and callous dereliction of duty, it also permits freedom of action on the